astrochialinko/Badminton-Shuttlecock-Tracking/README.md

 - The `model_33` and `model906_30` are removed from the repository because they GitHub's file size limit of 100 MB
 - Those two model can be downloaded from the original [TrackNetv2 GitLab Repo](https://nol.cs.nctu.edu.tw:234/open-source/TrackNetv2)
 - The scripts of TrackNetV2 Model are in `3_in_3_out` folder (future work)
-- The scripts of `predict.py`, `accuracy.py`, and `TrackNet.py` have been modified so that we can run the scripts without using GPU (e.g., CPU only) to accomadate with our computers.
+- The scripts of `predict.py`, `accuracy.py`, and `TrackNet.py` have been modified so that we can run the scripts without GPU (e.g., CPU only) to accomadate with our computers.

 ## Setup Instructions